linera-io/linera-protocol/CLI.md

 ## `linera query-validator`

-Show the version and genesis config hash of a new validator, and print a warning if it is incompatible
+Show the version and genesis config hash of a new validator, and print a warning if it is incompatible.
+Also print some information about the given chain while we are it

-**Usage:** `linera query-validator <ADDRESS>`
+**Usage:** `linera query-validator <ADDRESS> [CHAIN_ID]`

 ###### **Arguments:**

 * `<ADDRESS>` — The new validator's address
+* `<CHAIN_ID>` — The chain to query.
+If omitted, query the default chain of the wallet

 ## `linera query-validators`

-Show the current set of validators for a chain
+Show the current set of validators for a chain.
+Also print some information about the given chain while we are it

 **Usage:** `linera query-validators [CHAIN_ID]`